1. What is Making Tax Digital?

 4. What you submit each quarter

-- Q1 covers your first three months
+- Q1 covers your first three months of the tax year

-- Q4 includes the full year
+- By Q3 you're reporting nine months, and Q4 covers the full year

 Income